 Annual Servicing Fee.
-Ongoing fees to pay PEA for preparation of the C-PACE invoices, preparation of continuing disclosure reports, monitoring project funds, tracking delinquencies, and other Program Administrator cost recovery.
+Ongoing fees to pay PEA for preparation of the C-PACE invoices, preparation of continuing disclosure reports, fees to the Paying Agent, monitoring project funds, tracking delinquencies, and other Program Administrator cost recovery.
 All projects will be subject to a \$750 Annual Servicing Fee.